derekholland/revents/README.md

 # Revents Udemy Course

-Tutorial project using react, redux and firebase
+Tutorial project in Neil Cummings udemy course using react, redux and firebase